 1. The early riser

-If you wake up two hours before your run, good options include oats, wholegrain toast topped with eggs, granola, bagels or breakfast muffins and freshly made smoothies.
+If you’re awake two hours before your run, useful fuelling options include oats, wholegrain toast with eggs, granola, bagels or breakfast muffins and freshly made smoothies.

 2. Straight out of bed

-If you prefer to get straight on the road with minimal fuss, try a small snack with quick releasing energy such as dried or fresh fruit, nuts and seeds or a shake.
+If you hit the road with the minimal amount of fuss, try a small snack with quick-releasing energy, such as energy balls, fruit or a small flapjack.

-If you are really struggling to eat first thing, try increasing the carbohydrate portion of your evening meal the night before, as this will be stored in the muscles ready for your morning run.
+If you’re really struggling to eat first thing, try increasing the carbohydrate portion of your evening meal, as this will be stored in the muscles ready for your morning run.

-What should I definitely avoid eating before a run?
+What should I avoid eating before a run?

-On the morning of a big race, how long before should I eat and what should I opt for?
+How long before a big race should I eat and what should I choose?

-What you eat on the morning of your event should link into an overall fuelling strategy that you have developed during your training.
-Eat a meal two - four hours before the start of the race, and include a range of foods depending on your taste.
+What you eat on the morning of an event should link into the overall fuelling strategy that you’ve developed and been working to during your training.
+Ideally, eat a meal 2-4 hours before the start of your race that includes a range of foods, depending on your taste.

-- Pancakes and mixed toppings, such as fruits and nuts
+- Pancakes with mixed toppings, such as fruits and nuts

 - Porridge oats with milk or soy milk